oneirodyne/pilgrims/readme.md

 * trad : Removes a fixed value of 25 Resources, adds a fixed value of 50 Food and 12 Relations.

 # Code Documentation

+## Compilation

+To compile, change directory into the pilgrims folder, then run make.sh.
+This expects you to have GCC, but you can change it to something else if you'd like.